Post-Discectomy Rehabilitation | Shift Spinal Health

 Restore movement quality

-Breathing mechanics, hip mobility, and basic movement patterns before any loading is introduced.
+Breathing mechanics, hip mobility, and basic movement patterns before any meaningful loading is introduced.

 2